ritikabatte/protein-sequencer/README.md

 # protein-sequencer

 ## Project Description
-Perform basica analysis of protein sequeneces.
+Perform basic analysis of protein sequeneces.
 It takes the structure of human hemoglobin, counts the frequency of each amino acid, and visualizes the data in a bar chart.

 ## How to Run
 run the program: ```python protein_sequencer.py```